 HOW TO TESTIFY

 All forms of testimony are part of the public record.
-Written testimony will be distributed to all councilmembers, will be available for public review and may be posted on the council’s website.
+Written testimony will be distributed to all Councilmembers, will be available for public review, and may be posted on the council’s website.

 Council meetings are staffed by the Office of the County Clerk, while committee meetings are staffed by the Office of Council Services.
 To ensure its distribution prior to the meeting, written testimony relating to a meeting agenda item should be received by noon on the business day preceding the meeting.
-If written testimony is submitted at the meeting site, 16 copies are requested to ensure distribution at the meeting, except 18 copies are requested for testimony submitted for the annual budget session.
+If written testimony is not submitted electronically but is submitted at the meeting site, 16 copies are requested to ensure distribution at the meeting, except 18 copies are requested for testimony submitted for the annual budget session.